Science Careers: What You Can Do With a Science Degree

-Science Careers Sorted by Major
+Science Careers: Sorted By Major

 Why is a Bachelor of Science Degree Useful?

 An undergraduate science degree will not only help you expand your knowledge base in the field of science, it will help you develop intangible traits such critical thinking, effective communication, creativity and independent judgment.

-The pursuit and achievement of a bachelor of science degree allows us to discover new knowledge to better understand ourselves, the world and our place in it.
-Studying science at the undergraduate level also provides you with the knowledge needed to make important decisions, react to challenges and solve problems that threaten our planet or its various inhabitants.
+The pursuit and achievement of a bachelor of science degree allows you to discover new knowledge to better understand yourself, the world, and your place in it.
+Studying science at the undergraduate level also provides you with the knowledge needed to make important decisions, react to challenges, and solve problems that threaten our planet or its various inhabitants.

 Science Careers - Employable Skills of Science Graduates

 Undergraduate science students are taught more than just how a lab functions; they are also taught many skills that employers both inside and outside the field of science are looking for.
 Take a look at the next set of job postings you come across.
 Do they all require specific degrees?
-Odds are that many won’t.
+Odds are that many of these job postings won’t.

 The following is a set of skills that you will gain as an undergraduate science student that you can apply to almost any career:

-Research skills – The ability to locate information and determine its quality in a timely manner
+Research skills: The ability to locate information and determine its quality in a timely manner

-Report writing skills – The ability to present findings in a logical order, while articulating findings
+Report writing skills: The ability to present findings in a logical order, while articulating findings

-Data collection skills – The ability to collect data involves teamwork, communication, thoroughness and attention to detail
+Data collection skills: The ability to collect data involves teamwork, communication, thoroughness and attention to detail

-Data analysis skills – Involves using a wide range of statistical methods and techniques to identify patterns and other attributes of various sets of data
+Data analysis skills: Involves using a wide range of statistical methods and techniques to identify patterns and other attributes of various sets of data

-Time management and organizational skills – Must be able to see a project through from start to finish within strict deadlines
+Time management and organizational skills: Must be able to see a project through from start to finish within strict deadlines

-Problem solving skills - Using logical methods to solve problems is a skill that many employers value greatly
+Problem solving skills: Using logical methods to solve problems is a skill that many employers value greatly

-Communication skills – being able to present and articulate complicated ideas in a clear and concise manner
+Communication skills: Being able to present and articulate complicated ideas in a clear and concise manner

 Below are the average salaries reported by nearly 20,000 Ontario graduates in 2010, based on the Council of Ontario Universities' study of the 2008 graduating class.
 No similar surveys were found for other Canadian provinces or the United States.
 Not all of the graduates who responded to the survey were science graduates.
 (1)

-$62,865 CAD - Nursing
+• $62,865 CAD - Nursing

-$58,587 CAD - Computer Science
+• $58,587 CAD - Computer Science

-$56,117 CAD - Mathematics
+• $56,117 CAD - Mathematics

-$50,760 CAD - Other Arts and Science
+• $50,760 CAD - Other Arts and Science

-$47,857 CAD - Therapy and Rehabilitation
+• $47,857 CAD - Therapy and Rehabilitation

-$45,427 CAD - Physical Sciences
+• $45,427 CAD - Physical Sciences

-$45,104 CAD - Food Science and Nutrition
+• $45,104 CAD - Food Science and Nutrition

-$43,468 CAD- Social Sciences
+• $43,468 CAD- Social Sciences

-$42,181 CAD - Agricultural and Biological Sciences
+• $42,181 CAD - Agricultural and Biological Sciences

-$42,000 CAD - Forestry
+• $42,000 CAD - Forestry